klondikedragon/fastjson/README.md

 ## FAQ

   * Q: _There are a ton of other high-perf packages for JSON parsing in Go.
-Why creating yet another package?_
+Why create yet another package?_
     A: Because other packages require either rigid JSON schema via struct magic and code generation or perform poorly when multiple unrelated fields must be obtained from the parsed JSON.